YoYoGames/GMEXT-Firebase/README.md

 ## Documentation

-We provide both a PDF version of the documentation included with the extension and inside the demo project (datafiles).
+We provide a PDF version of the documentation included with the extension and inside the demo project (datafiles).

 ---